 |Q4: October to December||

-As if those categories weren’t enough, Chase Freedom Flex owners earn 3 percent back on dining and drugstore purchases and 1 percent back on everything else.
+As if those categories weren’t enough, Chase Freedom Flex owners earn 5 percent back on Chase Ultimate Rewards travel purchases, 3 percent back on dining and drugstore purchases and 1 percent back on everything else.
 The combination of rewards categories makes the Chase Freedom Flex quite unique and lucrative for almost anyone.

 2. Flexible rewards redemptions